 The airline says it is requesting extension of the maturity dates for two sets of unsecured bonds – NAS07 and NAS08 – until November 2021 and February 2022, respectively.

 The two bonds were originally set to mature in December 2019 and August 2020.

 Norwegian claims that its Gatwick slots are valued at more than the $380m (£316m) current nomial value for NAS07 and NAS08.
 It added that the exchange would enable it to “ensure successful operations and adequate liquidity headroom.”

 Norwegian’s expansion woes

 Norwegian is Europe’s third-largest low-cost airline by passenger numbers after Ryanair and EasyJet.
-In recent years, the airline has pursued an agressive growth strategy, investing millions into new aircraft, new routes, and long-haul expansion.
+In recent years, the airline has pursued an aggressive growth strategy, investing millions into new aircraft, new routes, and long-haul expansion.